DestinyItemManager/DIM/README.md

 * Goto [Bungie](https://www.bungie.net/en/Application)
 * Open your extension in another tab, copy the url up to `/index.html`.
 * Paste your extension url into the `Origin Header` section on bungie.net
-* Copy your API-key from bungie.net into DIM developer settings panel when it is loaded.* `npm install`
+* Copy your API-key from bungie.net into DIM developer settings panel when it is loaded.

 Check out our [contributor guide](https://github.com/DestinyItemManager/DIM/blob/master/CONTRIBUTING.md) for more tips.